GopirajS/JavaScript-Tutorial/JAVASCRIPT_REPORT.md

 - **Event-driven and dynamic**, meaning it can react instantly to user actions.
 - **One of the core technologies of the web**, used almost everywhere.

-If you want, I can also explain:
-✔ how JavaScript works under the hood
-✔ key concepts (DOM, events, variables, functions)
-✔ differences between JavaScript and jQuery
-✔ examples with jQuery (since you prefer that)

-Just tell me!

 <span style="color:green;">================================================================ </span>